sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 #### Let others decide for me.
 So I left the world of aerobics for good.
 I tried other sports.
 Eventually, though, my path led me to competitive swimming.
 Where I stayed for the next 11 years.
+During that period of my life a I learned a lot.
+I changed a lot.